MicrosoftDocs/memdocs/memdocs/intune/user-help/unenroll-your-device-from-intune-android.md

     ![Screenshot of Company Portal app, "Remove this device?" confirmation, highlighting the "OK" option.](./media/remove-device-from-company-portal-2101-03.png)

 ## Disable Company Portal device management
 Another way to remove your device from Intune is to disable the Company Portal app.
 After you disable the app, you can uninstall it.
-If you're planning to disable the app temporarily, be aware that you'll need to re-enroll your device when you're ready to use the app again.
+You can temporarily disable the app if you plan to use it again, but after you enable it again you must re-enroll your device.

 1. Sign in to Company Portal.
 2. Tap the main menu.